Excerpt of Pitbull statement:

-To document today’s issues, we asked photographers from around the world to show us what the lack of safe drinking water means knowing the water cycle in its entirety includes all uses and users.
+To document today’s issues, UN Water, Clean Water Here and 1x asked photographers from around the world to show what the lack of safe drinking water means knowing the water cycle in its entirety includes all uses and users.

 “The lack of safe drinking water is one of the most important global challenges of the 21st century,” said Lani Dolifka, the creator of Clean Water Here.
 “Although the circumstances are very different in Flint Michigan and Sub-Saharan Africa, both share the same human story of woman and children suffering because of the lack of safe drinking water.” added Dolifka, who also serves as CEO of Watermill Express, the largest drive-up pure drinking water company in the United States.
 “Safe drinking water is fundamental to the stability of any community – no matter how big or small.”